ryanoconnor285/aion/README.md

 ```

-## Deployment
+## Starting Up
 For available scripts, check the package.json file.

-for the client
+To start the client
 ```bash
 $ cd client && yarn start
 ```

-for the server
+To start the server and connect to mLab
 ```bash
 npm run dev
 ```